rasti1608/GOOGLE-FRAUD/google_ads_fraud_public.md

 # THE GOOGLE ADS FRAUD THAT GOOGLE TRIED TO COVER UP

+📧 **Contact for investigation/legal serious inquiries only:** NoNameDOG@nonamedog.ai

+---

 ## The Impossible Numbers

 Look at this screenshot from a YouTube channel: